The Texas State Capitol is the oldest surviving state office structure and a great place to learn about Texas history and the Texas Legislature.

 Each night around dusk the bats start their evening flight.
 It normally starts with a single bat leaving the bridge and quickly turns into a steady flow of countless bats in search of food.
 It’s one of those things that is truly unexplainable until you see it first hand.

 Many people choose to watch from the Congress Bridge but the real treat is seeing it from the water.
 Capital Cruises offers great bat watching tours.
+You can also rent them privately which make for great birthdays or corporate events.
+Here’s an insider secret, if you don’t have a big group look into Duffy Boat rentals, I do them every time I have company in town and they’re always a hit!

 Austin is known for its incredible music scene.
 Many people from around the world travel to Austin just to attend these music events, and to get the full experience of Austin’s live music scene!